mohid12345/URLLite/README.md

 URL Shortener Application

-This is a URL shortener application built using Nest.js (TypeScript) as the backend.
+This is a URL shortener application built using Nest.js (TypeScript) as the backend with REPOSITORY PATTERN.
 It allows users to shorten long URLs into compact, shareable links.
 Features

+    Repostory Pattern make sure app is loosley coupled, better testable and scalable.

     Shorten long URLs into concise, unique short URLs.